melkemk/todo/README.md

 @:~/npm start

-it will most open the page in port 3000
+it will most probably  open the page on port 3000

 go to localhost:3000 on your favourite browser